 This test helps in determining the ductility, but it cannot be considered as a quantitative means of predicting service performance in bending operations.
 The severity of the bending test is primarily a function of the angle of bend and the inside diameter to which the specimen is bent, and of the cross-section of the specimen.
-These conditions varies according to the location and orientation of the test specimen and the chemical composition, tensile properties, hardness, type, and quality of the steel specified.
+These conditions vary according to the location and orientation of the test specimen and the chemical composition, tensile properties, hardness, type, and quality of the steel specified.

 Test Method: IS: 1599-1985, IS: 2329-2005, IS: 3600 (P-5,6)1983